zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-The conversion simple needs to distinquish between const and not.
+The conversion needs to distinguish between const and not.
 The
 implementation would look like this:

 ```cpp